-Examples of courses in the professional program include biomedical science, medicinal chemistry, pharmacology, therapeutics, drug distribution systems, biopharmaceutics, and clinical kinetics.
-These courses focus on the chemistry of the drugs, the effects of drugs, and drug therapy of diseases.
-In addition, students participate in Introductory and Advanced Pharmacy Practice Experiences; these experiential education opportunities allow students to apply their knowledge and skills in a variety of pharmacy practice settings.
+Examples of courses in the professional program include biomedical science, medicinal chemistry, pharmacology, therapeutics, biopharmaceutics, and pharmacokinetics.
+These courses focus on the chemistry of drugs, the effects of drugs, and drug therapy of diseases.

 What if I'm not admitted or I change my mind about pharmacy?